dodokek/Hash-Table/README.md

 ![image](https://user-images.githubusercontent.com/57039216/232111816-76c26dfa-6f5b-401a-b284-ac565ec42599.png)

 We have even more collisions.
-English language has ~5 letters in the word, which leads to 2500 collisions at the top.
+English language has on average 5 letters in the word, which leads to 2500 collisions at the top.

 ### Hashsum